LambdaSchool/Sprint-Challenge--Security-CA/security/README.md

 so it should be safe to talk about it as long as you don't share actual passwords/secrets).
 As a stretch goal, write a blog post about your security setup describing what you’ve learned and tips you have for others.

+Most of these things, I already have setup.
+I use Password Safe, which is installed both on my pc and on my phone Almost all of my accounts (most importantly my credit card and bank) use two factor authentication I setup SSH for GitHub a month or two ago
+For work we use OpenVPN for communicating with the server while at home A few weeks ago I converted an older PC to Linux because running it inside Windows10 was a bit slower than I liked So I spent some time reading up on setting up OAuth in my applications